egberts/egberts.github.io-src/content/articles/openssl-default-ciphers.md

 Bet you did not know that those APIs in `openssl.so.1.1` library all often consult the `/usr/lib/ssl/openssl.cnf` as a default?
 Even if you executed a simple `openssl version`.

-A long long time ago and far away, I had once thought that a shared library should not reference a fixed file location or compiled-in a hardcoded file specification.
+Long time ago and far away, I had once thought that a shared library should not reference a fixed file location or compiled-in a hardcoded file specification.
 Time has changed.

 Even recently, I thought it was hardcoded ONLY (and ONLY) to `/etc/ssl/openssl.cnf`, but nooooooooo.